top of page

 3.)
 Vote at one of our in-person events listed below:

-• Butler County Livestock Sale, Saturday, July 30 from 9 AM to 12 PM
+• Butler County Livestock Auction, Saturday, July 26 from 9 AM to 12 PM

 To be eligible to vote residents must be at least 18 years old and reside within the District.
 Due to new rules in place we no longer require an affidavit on file with Butler SWCD attesting the eligibility of Firms, corporations, LLCs, trust, and non-residents that own land or occupy lands in Butler County; by signing the ballot you are verifying you legally are 18 years or older and eligible to vote as a non-resident landowner, a representative of the identified firm, corporation, LLC, or trust.